MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 And that's basically it!
 The docker-compose file is completed.
 Let's try to run it!

-If you have the latest docker CLI on your machine, all you have to do is to run `docker-compose up`
+If you have the latest `Docker CLI` on your machine, all you have to do is to run `docker-compose up`

 ```shell
 docker-compose up
 ```

-Then docker-compose will automatically search for the `docker-compose.yaml` file in the current folder and run it for you.
-As you can see here, before running the service, it has to build the docker image for our simple bank API service first.
+Then Docker-compose will automatically search for the `docker-compose.yaml` file in the current folder and run it for you.
+As you can see here, before running the service, it has to build the Docker image for our simple bank API service first.
 Then after the image is successfully built, `docker-compose` will start both the `postgres` and the `api` service at once.